Sohaibmeo/BuzzBridge/README.md

 			mui-tiptap // or create my own simple MUI editor ??
 				Basically change the look for adding description etc Maybe change the question to be on the main page?
-			Score/Following should be clickable and give a modal with paginated users as results
+			Score/Following should be clickable and give a modal with paginated users(like 5 users or 10 maybe) as results